 It has thrust e-Learning into the forefront as a practical and inexpensive way to train employees.
 There are so many practical reasons to implement online learning ergonomics if you haven't yet.

-This especially applies for remote workers.
-For this reason, e-Learning home-office ergonomics is an essential component of onboarding remote workers and training current workers!
+This especially applies to full-time remote workers.
+For this reason, e-Learning home-office ergonomics is essential to onboarding remote and hybrid workers and training current workers!